devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 ![Rework loops](/images/rework-loop.png "rework-loop.png")

-In this example, the team had to fix code review comments 10% of the time before it could be reviewed and merged to master.
+In this example, the team had to fix code review comments 10% of the time before they could be reviewed and merged into master.

 ### Identify Wait Time